-Sect. xvi.
-And be it further enacted by the authority aforesaid, Challenges to be allowed That no person indicted for any crime, the punishment whereof is altered by this act, shall lose any peremptory challenge, to which he or she would have been entitled, had this act not been passed; and triels to nor be liable to be tried before any court, other than the Supreme be had in the Court or Court of Oyer and Terminer in the county where the proper court.

-fact was committed.
+[Section XVI.]
+(Section XVI, P. L.) And be it further enacted by the authority aforesaid, That no person indicted for any crime, the punishment whereof is altered by this act, shall lose any peremptory challenge, to which he or she would have been entitled had this act not been passed, nor be liable to be tried before any court other than the supreme court, or court of oyer and terminer, in the county where the fact was committed.

-Sect. xvii.
-And be it further enacted by the authority aforesaid, Concealment of the That if any woman shall endeavour privately, either by herself, or deathors the procurement of others to appear the procurement of others. bastard, how the procurement of others, to conceal the death of any issue of her body, male or female, which, if it were born alive, would by the law be a bastard, so that it may not come to light, whether it was born dead or alive, or whether it were murdered or not, every 1794. such mother, being convicted thereof, shall suffer imprisonment at hard labour in the county gaol of the county where the fact was and proceed-committed, or in the gaol and penitentiary-house aforesaid, for any the mother time not exceeding five years; or shall be fined and imprisoned at for that of-the discretion of the court, according to the nature of the case; so the mur-and if the grand jury shall in the same indictment charge any e-child. man with the murder of her bastard child, as well as with the offence aforesaid, the jury, by whom such woman shall be tried, may either acquit or convict her of both offences, or find her guilty of one, and acquit her of the other, as the case may be.
+[Section XVII.]
+(Section XVII, P. L.) And be it further enacted by the authority aforesaid, That if any woman shall endeavor privately, either by herself or the procurement of others, to conceal the death of any issue of her body, male or female, which, if it were born alive, would by the law be a bastard, so that it may not come to light whether it was born dead or alive, or whether it was murdered or not, every such mother, being convicted thereof, shall suffer imprisonment at hard labor in the county gaol of the county where the fact was committed, or in the gaol and penitentiary house aforesaid, for any time not exceeding five years; or shall be fined and imprisoned, at the discretion of the court, according to the nature of the case; and if the grand jury shall, in the same indictment, charge any woman with the murder of her bastard child, as well as with the offence aforesaid, the jury by whom such woman shall be tried, may either acquit or convict her of both offences, or find her guilty of one and acquit her of the other, as the case may be.

-SECT.
-XVIII.
-And be it further enacted by the authority aforesaid, concent-That the concealment of the death of any such child shall not be death of conclusive evidence to convict the party indicted of the murder of such child her child, unless the circumstances attending it be such as shall sacordistic tisfy the mind of the jury, that she did wilfully and maliciously determindent.
+[Section XVIII.]
+(Section XVIII.)
+And be it further enacted by the authority aforesaid, That the concealment of the death of any such child shall not be conclusive evidence to convict the party indicted of the murder of her child, unless the circumstances attending it be such as shall satisfy the mind of the jury, that she did wilfully and maliciously destroy and take away the life of such child.

-stroy and take away the life of such child.
-SECT.
-XIX.
-And be it further enacted by the authority aforesaid, Repeal of former acts That the several acts of Assembly of this commonwealth, and such repugnant to parts thereof, so far as the same are repugnant to or supplied by on this act.

-this act, and no further, shall be, and hereby are, repealed.
-Passed 22d April, 1794.-Recorded in Law Book No. V. page 324.
+[Section XIX.]
+(Section XIX, P. L.) And be it further enacted by the authority aforesaid, That the several acts of assembly of this commonwealth and such parts thereof, so far as the same are repugnant to or supplied by this act, and no further, shall be, and hereby are, repealed.